-Today we are going to make a Mackenzie-Childs-inspired glass jar with decorative lid.
+Today we are going to make a Mackenzie-Childs-inspired decoupage glass Jar with a decorative lid.
 I will share a few decoupage ideas we have up our sleeves to get you going!

 Have heard of MacKenzie-Childs?
 They are known for their imaginative, whimsical designs of home decor, dinnerware, and home furnishings.